puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-security-windows-information-protection.md

 ## Overview

 Windows Information Protection (WIP) is a Windows 10 feature that helps protect enterprise data from unauthorized or accidental disclosure.
 Organizations are seeing an increased risk of sharing corporate data outside the workplace.
-This is caused by the increased use of personal devices and the combination of personal and work related activities on corporate devices.
+This risk is caused by the increased use of personal devices and the combination of personal and work related activities on corporate devices.

 ### Windows Information Protection benefits